jumakki/esphome-ensto/README.md

 **Note:** Boost temperature and other values are sent to ESPHome using range 0-100, as esphome-ensto.yaml uses Fan control for setting them.
 Fan supports only percentage values between 0-100%.
 So the formula above converts temperature difference between -5.0 and 5.0 to values between 0 and 100.
 That is only caused by limitation in Fan control.
 Real values could be sent if some other control would be used, but at the moment I don't know how to do that and using Fan as a workaround is "good enough".

+Home-assistant needs to be restarted after *configuration.yaml* has been modified.
+Restart button can be found from **Configuration - Settings - Server Controls** menu.

-Add new Gauge card to Home-assistant UI for controlling target temperature.
+Add new Gauge card to Home-assistant UI for controlling the target temperature.
 Clicking the Gauge card will show a slider for changing the value.

     type: gauge
     entity: input_number.ensto1_target_external_temperature